-Data compression in multi-hop networks: In wireless multi-hop networks, data compression has been proposed to reduce the information relayed; with such techniques, an intermediary node receives several frames, compresses them into a single frame and sends it to the next hop [37], [38].
+Data Compression in Multihop Networks: In wireless multihop networks, data compression has been proposed to reduce the information relayed; with such techniques, an intermediary node receives several frames, compresses them into a single frame, and sends it to the next hop [37], [38].

 According to traditional energy models, these approaches surely save energy, whereas our new energy consumption insights suggest that this may not be always true.
-To analyze this, we used a three-node testbed consisting of a source, a sink and a relay, all using MCS = 48 Mbps and txpower = 15 dBm.
-The source node generates 500-byte packets at 1200 fps and sends them to the relay.
-The relay runs an application that receives these packets, and emulates compression by forwarding 1 frame for every m frames received.
+To analyze this, we used a three-node testbed consisting of a source, a sink and a relay, all using MCS = 48 Mb/s and txpower = 15 dBm.
+The source node generates 500-B packets at 1200 fps and sends them to the relay.
+The relay runs an application that receives these packets and emulates compression by forwarding one frame for every m frames received.
 Thus, our experiments do not capture the processing toll of the compression, and hence results reflect the best possible case for the performance of this scheme.

-Fig. 12b shows total power consumption results (experimental ones, as well as predictions from old and new energy model), for different values of the compression ratio m, when data is compressed (and forwarded) at the application layer.
-These results are compared against the case where data is not compressed at the relay node but simply forwarded towards the sink at the routing layer.
+Fig. 12(b) shows total power consumption results (experimental ones, as well as predictions from old and new energy model), for different values of the compression ratio m, when data are compressed (and forwarded) at the application layer.
+These results are compared against the case where data are not compressed at the relay node but simply forwarded toward the sink at the routing layer.

 As anticipated, the old model (top curve) predicts that compression is always advantageous.
 However, experimental results, matched by the new model predictions (bottom curve), show that data compression does not provide any gain in terms of energy consumption, not even for compression rates as high as 10.
-The reason is that the energy savings resulting from the data compression are outweighted by the extra cost of handling the packets at the application layer (cross-factor of 0.93 mJ for sending and 0.93 mJ for receiving) instead of the routing layer (cross-factor of 0.8 mJ for forwarding).
+The reason is that the energy savings resulting from the data compression are outweighed by the extra cost of handling the packets at the application layer (cross-factor of 0.93 mJ for sending and 0.93 mJ for receiving) instead of the routing layer (cross-factor of 0.8 mJ for forwarding).
 This example thus shows that mechanisms devised on the basis of traditional energy models may not only fail to provide the expected gains, but may even worsen the actual energy consumption.

-B. Novel ways to tackle energy efficiency
+B. Novel Ways to Tackle Energy Efficiency

-Packet Batching: As emerged in our work, energy consumption across the protocol stack relates to the handling of frame units, and is practically independent of the frame size.
-This suggests a straightforward energy saving strategy: batch packets into bundles at the highest suitable layer for a considered scenario, deliver the bundle across the stack, thus paying the energy price associated to a single unit, and then restore the original frames as late as possible down the stack.
-Unlike previous aggregation schemes for wireless networks, this mechanism (i) does not change the packets that are actually sent, but only modifies the way they are handled within the device [39], and (ii) does not save energy by reducing the cumulative tail energy consumed as a result of lingering in high power states after completing a transmission [40], [41].14
+Packet Batching: As emerged in our work, energy consumption across the protocol stack relates to the handling of frame units and is practically independent of the frame size.
+This suggests a straightforward energy-saving strategy: Batch packets into bundles at the highest suitable layer for a considered scenario, deliver the bundle across the stack, thus paying the energy price associated to a single unit, and then restore the original frames as late as possible down the stack.
+Unlike previous aggregation schemes for wireless networks, this mechanism: 1) does not change the packets that are actually sent, but only modifies the way they are handled within the device [39]; and 2) does not save energy by reducing the cumulative tail energy